-The IBC is empowered to enforce all Biosafety regulations in the institute; report infractions to the Institutional head and recommend to the authority to stop a project if its continuation is considered a threat to laboratory personnel, public or environment
+The IBC is empowered to enforce all biosafety regulations in the institute/organisation; report infractions to the NCB and to stop a project if its continuation is considered a threat to laboratory personnel, public or environment.

-2.3.2.2 Functions
+2.3.2.2.
+Functions

 - a.
-Review works conducted by the institutions and recommends research proposals for considerations by NCB.
-The review shall cover: - i) The containment levels required by the guidelines for the proposed research. - ii) The facilities, procedures and practices and the training and expertise of personnel assigned to the work. - b.
-Hold discussions or public consultations on the comparative ecological, economic and social impacts of alternative approaches to attain the purposes/objectives of the proposed genetic engineering products/or services. - c.
-Notify the project chief/proponents/investigator about the results of the review. - d.
+Review and recommend application for research, introduction, and import of GMOs/LMOs for considerations by the NCB.
+Review works conducted by the institutions shall cover: - i.
+The containment levels required by the guidelines for the proposed research. - ii.
+The facilities, procedures and practices and the training and expertise of personnel assigned to the work. - b.
+May hold discussions or public consultations, as appropriate, on the objectives of the proposed genetic engineering products/or services. - c.
+Regular monitoring research project and notify the project chief/proponents/investigator about the results of the review. - d.
 Review at least once in every year, the work or assessment reports on potential risks being conducted at the institution as well as review laboratory records on regular basis to ensure that requirements of the guidelines are being fulfilled. - e.
 Formulate and adopt emergency plans covering accidental spills and personnel contamination resulting from lab and fieldwork. - f.
-Report immediately to the appropriate official in the concerned organization and to the NCB any significant problems with the implementation of the guidelines and any significant research-related accidents or illness. - g.
+Report immediately to the NCB any significant problems with the implementation of the guidelines and any significant research-related accidents or illness.

+- g.
 Maintain close liaison with the BCC. - h.
-Perform such other functions as may be delegated by the NCB
+Perform such other functions as may be delegated by the NCB.